fuko-fabio/await-async-task/README.md

 # await-async-task
-Waits for async operations to be completed.
-Useful for testing async operations and timers.
+Waits for async operations or timers to be completed.
+Useful for testing async operations and timers especially in React.js world.
+Helps to test Class components and hooks based components.

 ## Installation
 ```bash